How OCD is Diagnosed in Children?

 When a mental health professional evaluates your child, the exact approach used will vary from one individual to another.
 A full evaluation by a psychologist or psychiatrist includes many components.
 Ideally, a thorough psychiatric, developmental, and medical history should be performed to make an accurate diagnosis of OCD as well as any other disorders that may co-exist with OCD (e.g., depression, attention-deficit/hyperactivity disorder, Tourette Syndrome).
 Care must also be taken to distinguish OCD behavior from behavior that may be a preference, habit, normal development, or simply "eccentric."
 Therefore, it’s very important that your child be evaluated by someone who has experience treating children and adolescents with OCD.

-Mental health professionals frequently use diagnostic interviews such as the Anxiety Disorders Interview Schedule for DSM-IV (child and parent version) or the Schedule for Affective Disorders and Schizophrenia for School-Age Children (present and lifetime version) to assist in making a diagnosis of OCD and determining the presence of other disorders.
+Mental health professionals frequently use diagnostic interviews such as the Anxiety Disorders Interview Schedule for DSM-IV, predecessor to the DSM-5, (child and parent version), or the Schedule for Affective Disorders and Schizophrenia for School-Age Children (present and lifetime version) to assist in making a diagnosis of OCD and determining the presence of other disorders.
 Your child may also undergo a complete physical exam as part of the evaluation.

 Once a diagnosis of OCD has been made, it’s important to establish how much distress and impairment your child is experiencing as a result of the OCD.
 The most frequently-used tool for this purpose is the Yale-Brown Obsessive Compulsive Scale.
 There are two versions – one for adults (Y-BOCS) and one for children (CY-BOCS).
 The therapist will administer the CY-BOCS to both you and your child to try to pinpoint which OCD symptoms (i.e., obsessions and compulsions) are present and the severity of these symptoms.